benjaminmaccini/pa325_dashboard/pages/resources/policy.md

+---
-# How to do policy
+title: How to do policy
+---

 This section is meant to describe the meta-process for how to do analysis with the end goal of creating policy recommendations.
 Thoughts are my own, but inspired by the direction of the program advisors.